 Kombucha is a type of fermented tea, popular 5000 years ago in China and Russia because it was believed to have healing and restorative properties, and popular for the same reasons today, despite mixed evidence of the actual benefits.
 The beverage, which can taste like either sparkling cider or vinegar depending on how long it has been fermented, is now enjoyed by many people in the East and West.
 Its purported benefits range from immune system support, to digestive stimulant, to weight loss supplement, to cancer-preventing food — with varying amounts of scientific evidence behind each.
 But before you sit down to your tea party and drink to good health, it's wise to be aware of the potential health risks involved in consuming kombucha, especially if it has been prepared incorrectly.

-Kombucha is typically prepared by combining sugar-sweetened black or green tea with a fungus (called a kombucha mother or scobie) at room temperature for 10 to 14 days.
-The scobie is a symbiotic colony of yeasts and bacteria bound together by a thin membrane, which can be bought commercially.
+Kombucha is typically prepared by combining sugar-sweetened black or green tea with a fungus (called a kombucha mother or scoby) at room temperature for 10 to 14 days.
+The scoby is a symbiotic colony of yeasts and bacteria bound together by a thin membrane, which can be bought commercially.
 First, the tea leaves are infused into boiled water at about 165 degrees Fahrenheit and sugar is added.
-After about ten minutes, the tea leaves are removed, and the fresh-fermented scobie is added.
+After about ten minutes, the tea leaves are removed, and the symbiotic culture of bacteria and yeast (SCOBY) is added.
 The mixture is then left to ferment for seven to ten days, covered by a cloth.

 The tea varieties, amount of sugar used, and varying fermentation time lengths can affect its chemical composition and hence its health effects.
 Research (mostly with animal subjects) suggests that specific components of kombucha may provide health benefits, which include: